 In addition, from time to time, we may release earnings guidance or other forward-looking statements in our earnings releases, earnings conference calls or otherwise regarding our future performance that represent our management's estimates as of the date of release.
 Some or all of the assumptions of any future guidance that we furnish may not materialize or may vary significantly from actual future results.
+Furthermore, the adoption of ASU 2014-09 at the end of the fiscal year ended January 31, 2019 may result in changes to our projected financial results for fiscal 2019, which were prepared in accordance with historical accounting practices under ASC 605.
+Any such change in financial guidance, though solely attributed to changes in accounting standards, may be perceived unfavorably.
 Any failure to meet guidance or analysts' expectations could have a material adverse effect on the trading price or trading volume of our common stock.